zsiki/GeoEasy/doc/step_by_step.rst

-    Before you start traversing please make sure the start and end point of the travese line have final coordinates (in black) in the coordinate list.
+    Before you start traversing please make sure the start and end point of the travese line have final coordinates (in black) in the coordinate list and are oriented (green circle).
     You can use resection for 5001, and intersection for 5002 if necessary.

 Let's use the 6th toolbar icon to specify the traversing line.
 Click on the first point (*5001*) and the three